Tours and Attractions in Kaş

 Among Kaş’s most significant historical monuments, the magnificent amphitheatre stands paramount–a marvel carved into the living rock that hosted entertainment and grand spectacles in antiquity.
 The city also preserves remnants of ancient Christian churches, mosques, and fortresses perched atop cliffs dramatically framing the seashore.

-What to Do in Kaş?
+What to Do in Kaş

 Begin your Kaş itinerary by visiting the Lycian rock-cut tombs (Likya Kaya Mezarları).
-The stairs leading to the caves are stunning during the blooming season but a bit steep to climb to their base.
+The stairs leading to the caves are stunning during the blooming season, but a bit steep to climb to their base.

 A short drive from the tombs is Kaş Old Town.
-It’s a lovely place to explore its twisting streets and dine out, with a great many nice bars, restaurants, and live music.
+It is a lovely place to explore its twisting streets and dine out, with a great many nice bars, restaurants, and live music.
 Yet its rich history is still wonderfully visible right in the middle of the town.
 This is the Lion’s Tomb (or King’s Tomb) (Aslanlı Lahit), dating back to the 4th century B.C.

 Kaş Merkez, also known as Republic Square (Cumhuriyet Meydanı), is the heart of Kaş.
 The statue of Atatürk overlooking the harbour and the words “Peace at home.
 Peace in the world” engraved at the bottom ring so true today.
 Just down the street is Derya Beach, where journeyers can stop at the local restaurant for dinner.